Gravity Forms Bookings

 You run a modeling agency where photographers can be booked for both makeup and photoshoots.

-After creating services / resources and setting up their availability, you can add Booking fields to your forms and start scheduling bookings from new Gravity Forms submissions.
+After creating services / resources, and setting up their availability, you can add Booking fields to your forms to start scheduling bookings from new Gravity Forms submissions.

 Those bookings are then reflected in the GP Bookings Dashboard, a powerful calendar and agenda manager that allows you to approve, cancel, reschedule, complete, and view entry details, all from one place.